Extending a shared Vim configuration

 Adding machine-specific configuration

-To add machine-specific configuration, rather than changing .vimrc
+To add machine-specific configuration, rather than changing .vimrc directly, a

 custom plugin should be created in the new "extends" package.